dbc60/obsidian-kanban-status-updater-plugin/README.md

 The plugin can be configured in the Settings tab:

-- **Status Property Name**: The name of the property to update in the note's frontmatter (default: "status")
+- **Status property name**: The name of the property to update in the note's frontmatter (default: "status")
-- **Show Notifications**: Toggle notifications when a status is updated
+- **Show notifications**: Toggle notifications when a status is updated
-- **Debug Mode**: Enable detailed logging to console (reduces performance, only use for troubleshooting)
+- **Debug mode**: Enable detailed logging to console (reduces performance, only use for troubleshooting)

-There's also a "Test Plugin" button that will scan for Kanban items on the active board to verify the plugin is working.
+There's also a "Test plugin" button that will scan for Kanban items on the active board to verify the plugin is working.

 ## Performance Considerations